VitoMaiocchi/DurakOnline/README.md

 HIGH LEVEL OVERVIEW OF NETWORKING:

 (network_client.cpp, network_server.cpp)
-the networking cpps are responsible for proving all network interactions each client opens 2 connections.
-For receving and sending.
+the networking cpps are responsible for providing all network interactions. each client opens 2 connections.
+For receiving and sending.
-The messages are recived on separate threads.
-Each recive thread adds any messages to a massge queue.
-The newest message in the message queue can be fetched by calling recive message.
+The messages are received on separate threads.
+Each receive thread adds any messages to a massage queue.
+The newest message in the message queue can be fetched by calling receive message.
-The server version of recive Message blocks until a new message arrives.
+The server version of receive Message blocks until a new message arrives.
-The client version returns null if nothing is recived to not block rendering frames wich happens on the same thread.
+The client version returns null if nothing is received to not block rendering frames wich happens on the same thread.

 (message.cpp)
-All message that are sent are of the abstact class Message The message class is responsible for serializing and deserializing any messages The different Message types are derived from Message and have to implment a to and from json function more detail about the message types in message.hpp, message.cpp
+All message that are sent are of the abstact class Message The message class is responsible for serializing and deserializing any messages The different Message types are derived from Message and have to implement a to and from json function more detail about the message types in message.hpp, message.cpp

+### Server
+The Server is divided into four main Classes:
+1. Server
+2. Game
+3. Battle
+4. Card Manager

-Server
+#### Server Class
-TODO: high level overview over server
+The Server class is kept rather simple.
+It consists of a main loop to receive all incoming messages from the clients.
+To simplify things we created a seperate function to handle all messages.
+So the server simply receives an incoming message and calls handleMessage().
+Inside the message handler most of the high level server logic is implemented.
+It's basically just a big switch statement, that differentiates between the messages coming from the client and either passes them on accordingly to Game, Battle or Card Manager or directly handles them (connect events, name setting etc).

+#### Game Class
+The Game class is constructed when all clients are ready and a new game is created.
+Inside the constructor of Game, the first Battle is set up and called (assigning first attacker, defining trump etc).
+Between individual Battles, Game will store information like Player Roles (Attacker, Defender, Co-Attacker, Idle, Finished) and will create new Battles after the last one has started.
+For this to work it also needs to correctly handle when players finish.
+The functions probably used the most are handlePlayerCardEvent() and handlePlayerActionEvent(), which deconstruct and pass on card moves and button presses respectively, coming from the Client -> Server -> MessageHandler to Battle.
+It also checks if the game is over and will then return to Server.

+#### Battle Class
+This class handles the bulk of the game logic.
+All messages that have to do with playing a card or pressing a button are evaluated here.
+To simplify stuff we have different BattlePhases and BattleTypes.
+BattlePhases aim to further divide a battle to provide modular code sections.
+For example if the defender has any card left to beat the current BattlePhase is OPEN.
+We also need to differentiate between BattleTypes; First, Normal and Endgame where Endgame is when only two players remain and a move could end the game.
+The most general functions aim to differentiate what kind of Action or Move has to be handled and then call the according functions to make the move/action.

+#### Card Manager
+This class handles all stuff related to cards.
+This includes Player Hands, the middle of the playing field (Battlefield), drawing cards and sending out card updates to the clients.
+It is a member of Game as we need only one deck per game.

 # Git
 <details> <summary>Click to expand Git section</summary>